Girl Scout Programs

 Girl Scout levels.
 Our programming is based on the experiential learning model, and provides hands-on experiences with all of our activities.
 The 4-H principles of HEAD, HEART, HANDS & HEALTH are synonymous with Scout traditions of empowerment, values, compassion, and citizenship.

 Our horse programs are able to be run year-round, Your troops' visit should be scheduled at least three weeks in advance.
-Every participant will be required to complete a waiver prior to attending their scheduled program.
+Every participant will be required to complete our Equine Event Release packet prior to attending their scheduled program.
+Any/all parents/siblings or other visitors that will attend the program with the scouts, must have a signed General Release form submitted.

 $20.00 per scout.